Ben & Jerry's to end ice-cream sales in occupied Palestinian territories

 “We also welcome the fact that Ben & Jerry’s will stay in Israel,” Unilever said.

-The main Jewish settler movement Yesha criticized the move and called on Ben & Jerry's "to reverse the discriminatory decision, which brings a mean spirit to such a sweet field".

-Ben & Jerry's operates a manufacturing facility and two scoop shops in Israel, which it describes on its website as being located "outside the occupied territories, just south of Tel Aviv".
+Ben & Jerry's operates a manufacturing facility and two scoop shops in Israel, which it describes on its website here as being located "outside the occupied territories, just south of Tel Aviv."

+“We welcome the decision of any company to stop its work and investments in Israeli settlements,” Wasel Abu Youssef, a senior member of the Palestine Liberation Organization.

+Israel’s Bennett said: “There are many ice cream brands, but only one Jewish state.”

 Ben & Jerry’s was acquired by Unilever in 2000 in a unique deal that allows it to operate with more autonomy than other subsidiaries.

-It uses that freedom to pursue a cultural and social mission that has recently included strongly supporting the Black Lives Matter movement, LGBTQ+ rights and electoral campaign finance reform.
+It is well known for its commitment to social justice www.benjerry.com/values that has recently included strongly supporting the Black Lives Matter movement, LGBTQ+ rights and electoral campaign finance reform.

+Reporting by Siddharth Cavale in Bengaluru, Ari Rabinovitch in Jerusalemand Ali Sawafta in Ramallah; Editing by Peter Graff and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.